 John Thomas Perry (28, Labourer, born Tipton), his wife Alice (38, born Tipton), his 4 step children: Phoebe Hingley (18, born Tipton), Harold Hingley (14, Coal Wharf Labourer, born Tipton), Clara Hingley (12, School, born Tipton), Gladys Hingley (8, School, born Tipton), and John and Alice's 2 children: Alice (5, School, born Tipton), and Gertrude (3, born Tipton).

-Harry is recorded as killed in action on 30th July 1917.
-He has no known grave and is commemorated on the Menin Gate, Ypres.
+Harry Hingley is recorded as having been killed in action on 30th July 1917.
+Like most of his comrades killed on the 2 days, he has no known grave and is commemorated on the Menin Gate, Ypres.

 Tipton Herald September 15th 1917